-Blind Tennessee inmate to be executed in electric chair for murdering estranged girlfriend in 1991
+Blind Tennessee inmate executed by electric chair for murdering estranged girlfriend in 1991

-Tennessee is scheduled Thursday night to execute a blind man convicted in the death of his estranged girlfriend, the second blind person to be executed in recent decades.
+Tennessee executed a blind man convicted in the death of his estranged girlfriend Thursday night, the second blind person to be executed in recent decades.

+Lee Hall died by electric chair.
+He was pronounced dead at 7:36 p.m., The Commercial Appeal reported.

-The U.S. Supreme Court refused to intervene in the case of Lee Hall, who is scheduled to die by electric chair, saying Thursday it had denied his lawyers request for a stay.
-For his last meal, he ordered a Philly cheesesteak, onion rings, a slice of cheesecake and a Pepsi, the Tennessean reported.
+The U.S. Supreme Court had refused to intervene in the case, saying earlier Thursday it had denied his lawyers' request for a stay.
+For his last meal, Hall, also known as Leroy Hall Jr., ordered a Philly cheesesteak, onion rings, a slice of cheesecake and a Pepsi, the Tennessean reported.

 Tennessee's Republican Gov. Bill Lee also declined to grant a stay.
 “The justice system has extensively reviewed Lee Hall’s case over the course of almost 30 years, including additional review and rulings by the Tennessee Supreme Court yesterday and today,” Lee said in a statement Wednesday.
 “The judgment and sentence stand based on these rulings, and I will not intervene in this case.”

+Hall was the 13th prisoner executed by the state since 1916 and the sixth since it resumed executions in August 2018.

-Hall had sight when he entered death row but he became functionally blind after being improperly treated for glaucoma, his lawyers said, adding that Hall will be the second blind prisoner to be executed since the high court reinstated the death penalty in 1976.
+Hall had sight when he entered death row but he became functionally blind after being improperly treated for glaucoma, his lawyers said, adding that he was the second blind prisoner to be executed since the high court reinstated the death penalty in 1976.
 Clarence Ray Allen, 76, died via lethal injection in 2006 in California.

 The 53-year-old Hall has been in prison for nearly three decades for the April 17, 1991 slaying of 22-year-old Traci Crozier.